flipcoder/mx/README.md

 ## Future

-Currently, you can await one or more futures in a circuit, but this causes a polling situation that requires a stabizing timer to prevent wasting the CPU.
-Having a list of futures that respond to callbacks instead of being polled, would be the next thing to implement if I were to continue this project.
+Currently, you can await more than one future in a circuit, but this causes a polling situation that requires a stabizing timer to prevent wasting the CPU.
+The next thing to add would be utilizing a shared method of polling (such as libuv) and responding to user futures through callbacks instead of being polled.

 ## LICENSE